david-m-niu/david-m-niu.github.io/index.md

 ## Why Is This So Hard?

-Hi, I'm David Niu, and this is my landing page.
+Hi, I'm David Niu; I'm a student at UNC Chapel Hill double majoring in math and CS while minoring in music and this is my landing page.
 Nothing to see here, if you can read this you're too close, *et cetera, ad ad infinitum, ad nauseum*.

 ### Blog